 The Frist Center is located in downtown Nashville at 919 Broadway.

 The Frist Center for the Visual Arts is a nonprofit art-exhibition center, with approximately 24,000 square feet of gallery space, dedicated to presenting the finest visual art from local, state and regional artists, as well as major U.S. and international exhibitions.

 We are open seven days a week on the following schedule:

 - Monday, Tuesday, Wednesday: 10:00 a.m.–5:30 p.m.

 - Thursday and Friday: 10:00 a.m.–9:00 p.m.
 (Martin ArtQuest closes at 5:30 p.m.)

 - Sunday: 1:00–5:30 p.m.
 (Café opens at noon on Sunday)

-The Frist Center is closed on Thanksgiving, Christmas, and New Year's Day
+The Frist Center is closed on Thanksgiving, Christmas Eve (2017 only), Christmas, and New Year's Day.

-*Admission is free for college students with school ID on Thursday and Friday evenings from 5:00 to 9:00 p.m. (with the exception of Frist Fridays)
+*Admission is free for college students with school ID on Thursday and Friday evenings from 5:00 to 9:00 p.m. (including Frist Fridays)